BachPhu/Obsidian-Notes/School/Notes/Ch 1.1-1.3, 1.5-1.6.md

 >
 > - 1.2.3 Identify the atomic symbols of common elements.

+---
 ## States of Matter

 - State of Matter - state of matter that can be assume: gas, liquid, solid
 	- A **gas** (also known as vapor) has no fixed volume or shape.
 Can be compressed to occupy a smaller volume, or it can expand to occupy a larger one.
-	- A **liquid** has a distinct volume independent of its container, shape of it container, not easy to compress
+	- A **liquid** has a distinct volume, shape of its container, shape of it container, not easy to compress
 	- A **solid** has both a definite shape and a definite volume and is not easily compressed.

 - Compress a gas is decreases the amount of space and increase the frequency of collisions between molecules, not alter size or shape.